status-im/nimbus-eth2/docs/the_nimbus_book/src/trusted-node-sync.md

 # Trusted node sync

-When you start the beacon node for the first time, it will connect to the beacon chain network and start syncing automatically, a process that can take several days.
+When you [start the beacon node](./quick-start.md) for the first time, it will connect to the beacon chain network and start syncing automatically, a process that can take several days.

 Trusted node sync allows you to get started more quickly with Nimbus by fetching a recent checkpoint from a trusted node.

-To use trusted node sync, you must have access to a node that you trust that exposes the REST HTTP API, for example a locally running backup node.
+To use trusted node sync, you must have access to a node that you trust that exposes the [REST HTTP API](./rest-api.md), for example a locally running backup node.

-Should this node or your connection to it be compromised, your node will not be able to detect that it's being served false information.
+Should this node, or your connection to it, be compromised, your node will not be able to detect that it's being served false information.

-It is possibly to use trusted node sync with a third-party API provider - follow the steps below to verify that the chain you were given corresponds to the canonical chain at the time.
+It is possibly to use trusted node sync with a third-party API provider -- follow the steps below to verify that the chain you were given corresponds to the canonical chain at the time.

-## Performing a trusted node sync
+## Perform a trusted node sync

 **Prater (testnet)**

+To sync Prater, run:

 ```bash
 build/nimbus_beacon_node trustedNodeSync --network:prater \